privacyidea/privacyidea/README.md

 The new 2.0 branch is based on flask and sqlalchemy as the python backend.
 The web UI is based on angularJS and bootstrap.

-At the moment the 2.0 branch is not ready for production.
-For productive use please use privacyIDEA 1.5.1.

 You can follow the setup instructions and play around.
 You are also welcome to take a look at the hopefully tidy code and contribute.